cakirogluozan/curser/README.md

-# Unity 2D Platformer
+# Ozzie and the Curser

-A 2D platformer game built with Unity, featuring comprehensive player movement, animations, dash mechanics, and jump systems.
+A 2D platformer game built with Unity, featuring Ozzie (the main character) and the Curser (a fairy companion that follows Ozzie).
+The game features comprehensive player movement, animations, dash mechanics, jump systems, and combat with enemies.

+## Game Overview

+**Ozzie and the Curser** is a 2D platformer where you play as Ozzie, a character navigating through challenging levels.
+The Curser is a magical fairy companion that follows Ozzie and assists in combat by attacking enemies.

+### Characters
+- **Ozzie**: The main playable character with full movement and combat capabilities
+- **The Curser**: A fairy companion that follows Ozzie and attacks enemies automatically

+### 3D Model Creation
+The fairy (Curser) model was created using text-to-3D AI model generation tools, then rigged and animated using Blender.
+This allows for smooth 3D animations while maintaining 2D gameplay mechanics.

 ## Features